LinHuiTeng/TrashClassifier/README.md

 # TrashClassifier
-Adding may custom FC layer and trained with data form Kaggle to build a trash classifier.<br> After porting the .h5 file into tenserflow-lite formate, I deployed the model on Google's offcial android example application project to allow the classifier running on the mobile device.
+Adding may custom FC layer and trained with data form Kaggle to build a trash classifier.<br> After porting the .h5 file into tenserflow-lite formate, I deployed the .tflite model on Google's offcial android example project to allow the classifier running on the mobile device.

 ref. <br>